Paul Marak

-Paul Patrick Marak (born August 2, 1965), is a former Major League Baseball pitcher who played in 1990 with the Atlanta Braves.
+Paul Patrick Marak (born August 2, 1965) is an American baseball pitcher.
+He played for Major League Baseball in 1990 with the Atlanta Braves.
 He batted and threw right-handed.
-Marak had a 1-2 record, with a 3.69 ERA, in seven games, in his one-year career.
+He had a 1-2 record, with a 3.69 ERA, in seven games, in his one-year career.

 Born in England, Marak was raised in Alamogordo, New Mexico.

 Marak attended Trinidad State Junior College in Trinidad, Colorado.
 He was drafted by the Braves in the 11th round of the 1985 amateur draft.
 He retired from professional baseball in 1993.